 We do not collect more information than we need to fulfil our stated purposes and will not retain it for longer than is necessary.

-We ask you for your personal details including name and contact details.
-We will also ask you about your previous experience, education, referees and for answers to questions relevant to the role you have applied for.
-Our recruitment team will have access to all of this information.
-This information will not be made available to any staff outside of our recruitment team, including hiring managers, in a way which can identify you.
+We ask you for personal details including name and contact details, details of previous experience, education and referees and for information relevant to the application.
+Our recruitment team will have access to this information.
+It will not be available to staff outside of our recruitment team, including hiring managers, in ways that could identify you.